F-Stack/f-stack/dpdk/doc/guides/prog_guide/cryptodev_lib.rst

 Design Principles
 -----------------

-The cryptodev library follows the same basic principles as those used in DPDKs Ethernet Device framework.
+The cryptodev library follows the same basic principles as those used in DPDK's Ethernet Device framework.
 The Crypto framework provides a generic Crypto device framework which supports both physical (hardware) and virtual (software) Crypto devices as well as a generic Crypto API which allows Crypto devices to be